 The Council is aware of an increase in boats moored without permission in the Borough.
 Within the Public Right of Navigation there is deemed a right for boat owners to stop on land, subject to the necessary landowners consent, for a reasonable period.
 The Borough follows the Environment Agency’s policy that 24 hours is considered a reasonable time within normal navigation.

-Find out about unauthorised moorings in the Borough.
+Find out more information about unauthorised moorings in the Borough.